 - Child support

-Below is the Florida point system reflecting points (offenses) against a driver’s record that call for a specific license suspension period:
+If you exceed the number of points Florida allows on your driving record, the state will suspend your license.
+Below is the Florida point system showing the number of points (offenses) that call for a specific license suspension period:

-- 12 points within a period of a year will receive a 30 day suspension of their license of their driver’s license
+- 12 points within a period of a year = a 30-day license suspension

-- 18 points within an 18 month period will receive a three month suspension of their driver’s license
+- 18 points within 18 months = a three-month suspension

-UltraCar Insurance provides quick, competitive Florida SR22 insurance quotes from top companies to maximize your savings.
-If you have any questions, our licensed agents will be glad to provide the answers.
-Start an SR22 insurance Florida quote now, or call today!
+To maximize your savings, UltraCar Insurance surveys SR22 insurance Florida rates from top companies.
+If you have questions, our licensed agents will be glad to answer them.
+Call or click the quote button today!